Is drone fishing legal? Yes, but make sure you understand the drone laws.

-Coming Drone Registration, accreditation and licensing in Australia
+Coming Drone Registration, accreditation, and licensing in Australia

 In Australia drone rules and regulations are overseen by the Civil Aviation Safety Authority or CASA for short.

 It is also very important to understand the current Drone safety rules in Australia to ensure you are operating your drone safely, legally and do not unknowingly break the law resulting in a very large fine.
-Did you know that you could be fined up to AUS $10,500.00 for breaking the drone safety rules or should you fly in restricted airspace.
+Did you know that you could be fined up to AUD $10,500.00 for breaking the Australian drone safety rules or should you fly in restricted airspace.
 In NSW for an example if you fly your drone within 300m of a marine mammal like a whale or dolphin you could be fined as much as $110,000!!

 Drone fishing could be a lot more expensive if you do not understand the Australian drone safety rules.
+In addition, as drone fishing is becoming more popular it is vitally important for everyone to be responsible and abide by the drone rules.

 Listed below are the current (CASA) Drone Safety Rules – Do yourself a favour, read and understand them – it may save you a lot of trouble and money.